What is an allergic reaction?

 An allergy is essentially the body fighting against something that it shouldn’t.
-It produces histamine and other chemicals which trigger the allergy symptoms.
+It produces histamine and other chemicals which trigger allergy symptoms.

-Types of allergy in cats
+Types of allergies in cats

 There are four causes of allergies in cats.
-These are insect, food, inhalant and contact allergies.
+These are insect, food, inhalant, and contact allergies.
 Each may present differently and will require specific treatment in order to make your cat comfortable again.

 Flea allergy dermatitis is the most common cause of insect allergy in cats.
 The allergy is caused by flea saliva which reacts with the skin when your cat becomes bitten.